 Make sure that your camera is in a position that will allow the teacher to see your face, your hands, and for guitar lessons your guitar neck and picking area.
-It’s also a good idea to make sure that there’s no background distractions like younger children or loud work being done at your house.
+It’s also a good idea to make sure that there are no background distractions like younger children or loud work being done at your house.

 #9 Be prepared

 To minimize frustration, make sure that before your lesson starts that you have your area set up so you can reach all of your tools, devices, and resources comfortably, open the needed apps like Zoom and OneNote and that you’ve tested all of your equipment like your Microphone and Camera.